 Unzip pass: tdats

 Here's the best I could find from Poland.
 Stretching from 1968 to 1979, it's turned out to be another impressive array of unique hard rock, prog and psych from a country where it was not easy to make rock music in the period.
 I found a good article regarding communist censorship here.
 There's a couple of bands that appeared before on the East European comp Vol41, and the rest are all-new to TDATS.
+In a recent update, I have now concentrated on that part of the world again and made a volume about Serbia; 120.

 The cover art here is 'Leshy', a woodland spirit in Slavic mythology who protects wild animals and forests.
 I have since been shown a front-page scan here of the 1906 art nouveau magazine where the image comes from, if anyone can enlighten me as to the magazine, or the artist, drop me a line!